The new year is a perfect time to make a resolution to READ MORE BOOKS. Today’s post covers where to find books in

 This shop checks all the boxes – locally owned, independent, hosts events, and carries books for all walks of life.
 Whether you’re shopping for children or teens, looking for fiction or non-fiction, you’re sure to find it here (and if you don’t, they can order it).
 They are located on – surprise – Union Avenue in the heart of downtown.
-Conveniently next to Pearl on Union, a bright café perfect for sipping a latte as you turn the pages.
+Conveniently next to Mahalo Coffee Roasters, a bright café perfect for sipping a latte as you turn the pages.
 There are several other stores on Union Avenue, nearby Market Square, and Gay Street so if you’re shopping local you’re going to have no problem find something for everyone on your list.
 For the locals (or if you just happen to have read a particular book and are in town), they have three book clubs; one for Southern Literature enthusiasts, the Perfect Union Book Group for quick (200 page) reads and meets at Knox Brew Hub down the street, and one for just straight up Bookaholics.
 Check their calendar often, as they frequently host readings, author meet-n-greets, and other presentations (virtually at time of publication).